 October 10 is National Angel Food Cake Day.

-Since we didn’t get to see the real Bob Hope in the commercial, here he is on I Love Lucy performing with Ricky and Lucy.
-Yeah, Lucy managed to get into the act despite Ricky’s objections — who’d a thunk it?
-The best part starts at the 3:00 mark, when they sing a special version of “Thanks for the Memories,” Hope’s signature song.
+Since we didn’t get to see the real Bob Hope in the commercial, I’m including this clip of his appearance on I Love Lucy performing with Lucy and Ricky.
+Yeah, Lucy managed to get into the act despite Ricky’s objections—who’d a thunk it?
+They perform the baseball-themed “Nobody Loves the Ump,” but the best part starts at the 3:00 mark, when they sing a special version of “Thanks for the Memories,” Hope’s signature song.